Buckle in, folks. This has been a long time coming and it’s gonna be a long one.

 Don’t wield rules capriciously.
 Just because you could demand your Primary partner cancel a date at a moment’s notice (Note: me and Mr CK actually have an agreement that we CAN’T do this unless there’s an emergency, because it’s dickish) does not mean that you should.
 “Because I’m your Primary and I said so” is not good enough.
 Make agreements that work for you and stick to them.
 Don’t pull rank in a situation that really doesn’t call for it just because you can.

 If your Primary fucks up, it’s (probably) not their secondary’s fault.
-If your husband stayed out until 2am when he agreed to be back by midnight because he lost track of time, that’s on HIM.
-It’s not on the partner he was with and it’s not her fault (unless she knew the agreement and deliberately and willingly flouted it with him – then you’re totally okay to go ahead and be pissed at them both because they’ve both behaved like assholes.)
-Similarly, if your wife lies to her hot co-worker and says that you’re cool with their fling when actually you know nothing about it, that’s HER fault – it’s not on the dude who was being lied to as well.
+If your husband stayed out until 2am with his girlfriend when he agreed to be back by midnight because he lost track of time, that’s on HIM.
+It’s not on the partner he was with and it’s probably not her fault.
+Similarly, if your wife lies to her hot co-worker and says that you’re cool with their fling when actually you know nothing about it, that’s HER fault.
+It’s not on the dude who was being lied to as well.
 I know it’s tempting to blame a third party when your partner fucks up and hurts you, but they’re an adult and responsible for themselves.

 The bottom line to consider when making rules: does this agreement infringe upon anyone’s reasonably-assumed rights in this relationship?

-Dating me does not give you a right to live with me, to meet my biological family, or to do every sex act you can possibly think of with me (three things I do not and will never offer to non-Primary partners.)
+Dating me does not give you a right to live with me, hang out with my family of origin, or do every sex act you can possibly think of with me.

 What it does give you is the right to open and honest communication from me, kindness and support and respect, to be told the truth, to get a place at the negotiating table on things that affect you directly, and to know what the deal is from the beginning and all the way along.